Lindsay36h/DH110-22F/ASSIGNMENT04/README.md

 ## Introduction
 To better understand how I should implement changes to the Southern California Coastal Waters Research Project’s (SCCWRP) website, I need to understand the goals, needs, and motivations of the website’s target users, along with the specific challenges and frustrations they face.
 I began my investigation of the target users by interviewing an environmental researcher.
 Now, I will better define this user group through UX storytelling.
 By creating user personas and describing a probable scenario they would face, I can better understand the user’s perspective and remove bias that may have been present in my user interview.
+For the website’s redesign, I will implement two tasks:

+#### Task 1: Search for relevant research articles

+This task will involve the website’s search functionality for publications and feature a more advanced ability to filter and organize search results.
+A user would enter keywords and specify publication type and genre before clicking a submit button, and looking through the results.

+#### Task 2: Navigate to a relevant database

+This task will center around an improved organization of the website.
+I will create a centralized databases page with links to subpages as well as links to the most popular databases presented at the top of the databases page.
+A user would search through these pages to find a database they are interested in.

+Both tasks will be relevant to the personas I have created and will be present in their user scenarios.

 ## Personas & Empathy Maps